 Next, find -y.
 You know the negative symbol tells you to find the opposite of y.

 -(-y) is telling us to find the opposite of -y or the opposite of the opposite of y.

 - Are you ready to try finding opposites on a number line on your own?

-If you think you need more review first, watch Opposite Numbers (6.NS.6) from School 21:
+If you need more review first, watch the video below.

 When you are ready to practice, click NEXT to visit the Got It? section.